Google.org

 Acquisition in 2010

-Simplify Media is a developer of streaming media software based in Redwood City, California.
-The company specializes in enabling users to remotely access, play, and share their personal digital media, including music, photos, and videos.
-Simplify Media's platform allows individuals to connect with their online content and share it privately with family and friends.
-With a presence in Belgium, the United Kingdom, and the San Francisco Bay Area, the company is supported by funding from Sierra Ventures and private investors.
+Simplify Media is a developer of streaming media software that enables users to remotely access, play, and share their personal digital media, including music, photos, and videos.
+Headquartered in Redwood City, California, the company has a global presence with employees in Belgium, the United Kingdom, and the San Francisco Bay Area.
+Simplify Media facilitates private sharing of personal media among family and friends, enhancing connectivity and access to online content.
+The company has received funding from Sierra Ventures and private investors, supporting its mission to simplify the digital media experience.

 Spot something off?
 Help us improve by flagging any incorrect or outdated information.
 Just email us at support@teaserclub.com.
 Your feedback is most welcome.